 Subverted by Footloose; Sparkle is very intelligent and somewhat Genre Savvy.
 She still gets her comeuppance though.

-Subversion: In Penny and Aggie, Penny is a popular girl, and seems like an Alpha Bitch at first (in contrast to the independent-minded Aggie).
+Subversion: In Penny and Aggie, Penny is a popular girl, and seems like a textbook example at first (in contrast to the independent-minded Aggie).
 As the story progresses, however, Penny turns out to be a decent, observant, intelligent person, with most of the conflicts between her and Aggie being initiated by the latter.

 On the other hand, Carrie of Loserz is the epitome of this trope, or is at least trying to be.
 See here.